spawnfest/glg/README.md

 <pre>
 bash $ ./gtl-analyzer --svg -i0 ./gtl.bbb.log > out.html
 </pre>
-I've saved it as a graphics/out.html file
+I've saved it as a graphics/out.html file, download it and see the result.